RitaOzoh/Business-Performance-of-Denis-Office/README.md

 About Denis Office Supplies and Furnishings:

-Denis sells office supplies, furnishings, maintenance and housekeeping equipments, and public area items to various properties in different cities
+Denis sells office supplies, furnishings, maintenance and housekeeping equipments, and public area items to various properties in different cities.